richmahn/en_tn/2sa/front/intro.md

 #### What was the purpose of the Book of 2 Samuel? ####

 The Book of 2 Samuel is a continuation of 1 Samuel.
-The writer continues in this book with the same purposes in mind, telling how Israel developed into a unified nation under its first kings.
-It seems clear that the writer also wanted to defend David's right to rule in the place of Saul.
-This theme implies that the northern tribes had no right to rebel against the descendants of David, the king whom Yahweh had chosen to rule.
-It is likely that the author wrote at a time when the nation of Israel was in a civil war, and that he supported the kingdom of Judah.
+The writer continues to show how the tribes of Israel became unified under the first kings of Israel.

+It is uncertain who wrote 2 Samuel.
+It may have been someone alive soon after king Solomon died.
+When Solomon died, the kingdom of Israel split into two kingdoms.
+The author probably lived in the southern kingdom of Judah.
+A descendant of David continued to rule over the southern kingdom.
+The author may have written 2 Samuel to defend David's right to be king.
+This would prove that David's descendant was the rightful king of God's people and the northern kingdom had no right to rebel against him.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What covenant has its beginning in the Book of 2 Samuel? ####

-2 Samuel 7 records how Yahweh made a covenant, in which he promised to make descendants of David rule forever over Israel.
-This covenant is viewed by Christians as being fulfilled by Jesus Christ, who in his human nature is a descendant of David.
-In this way, Jesus Christ is the ultimate "anointed one," the person chosen by God to be king forever.
+In 2 Samuel 7 Yahweh made a covenant with David.
+God promised to make descendants of David rule forever over Israel.
+Christians believe that Jesus Christ fulfilled this covenant.
+Jesus was a descendant of David.
+Jesus is the true "anointed one," the person God chose to be king forever.
 (See: [[rc://en/tw/dict/bible/kt/covenant]])

 ## Part 3: Important Translation Issues ##

 #### Why does the book refer to someone being addressed indirectly? ####

 David frequently refers to himself as "your servant" when he speaks to King Saul.
 He also calls Saul "my master."
 This type of indirect reference can be difficult to translate.
-It is intended to show submissiveness to the one addressed.
+It is intended to show that the speaker submits to the one being addressed.
 English sometimes uses the address "sir" or "ma'am" in this way.

 #### Can I translate this book before 1 Samuel? ####

 1 Samuel should be translated before 2 Samuel, since it is a continuation of that book.

 #### How is the name "Israel" used in the Bible? ####

 The name "Israel" is used in many different ways in the Bible.
-The descendants of Jacob, who was also named Israel, were a people group who became known as Israel.
-This people group developed into the unified nation of Israel.
-After the civil war in the nation of Israel, the tribes in the north took the name Israel, while the southern kingdom became known as the kingdom of Judah.
+There was a man named Jacob.
+God changed his name to Israel.
+The descendants of Jacob became a nation also called Israel.
+Eventually, the nation of Israel split into two kingdoms.
+The northern kingdom was named Israel.
+The southern kingdom was named Judah.
+(See: [[rc://en/tw/dict/bible/kt/israel]])

 2 Samuel speaks of both the northern kingdom of Israel and the whole nation of Israel as "Israel."
-This can cause confusion because the civil war has not begun at this point in the history of Israel (See: [2 Samuel 2:10](../02/10.md); [2 Samuel 3:10](../03/09.md); [2 Samuel 5:5](../05/03.md); [2 Samuel 11:11](../11/09.md); [2 Samuel 12:8](../12/07.md); [2 Samuel 19:4](../19/03.md),[2 Samuel 42-43](../19/42.md); [2 Samuel 21:2](../21/02.md); [2 Samuel 24:1](../24/01.md)).
+However, these references appear in the narrative long before the split between the two kingdoms occurred.
+It seems clear that the references to the northern kingdom as "Israel" indicate that the author wrote at a time after the kingdoms split.
+(See: [2 Samuel 2:10](../02/10.md); [2 Samuel 3:10](../03/09.md); [2 Samuel 5:5](../05/03.md); [2 Samuel 11:11](../11/09.md); [2 Samuel 12:8](../12/07.md); [2 Samuel 19:4](../19/03.md),[2 Samuel 42-43](../19/42.md); [2 Samuel 21:2](../21/02.md); [2 Samuel 24:1](../24/01.md)).